 Some things to keep in mind when you are writing your proposal:

 - Thoroughly develop your project, ensuring that it enhances the current public school curriculum.

 - Explain how your proposal introduces an innovative approach to the curriculum and/or exemplifies excellence in teaching.
 Include a need or rationale for the grant.

-- Contact your school's liaison to discuss the feasibility of an idea for a grant several weeks before the deadline.
+- Contact your school's representative to discuss the feasibility of an idea for a grant several weeks before the deadline.
 Your liaison can help further your idea.
-Click here for a list of school liaisons.
+Click here for a list of school representatives.

 - Include detailed and specific work plans/lessons.

 - Discuss your proposal idea with your principal and/or curriculum supervisor first.
 If the project is technology related, discuss with the district's technology supervisor before proceeding.

 - When developing your budget, make sure it is detailed and comprehensive.
 Critical element of the proposal.
 Please note that once a grant is awarded, the amount cannot be increased to incorporate other items.
 Any other funding that may be available for the grant, should be noted.